 “Got it, ‘Uxbridge’,” the man confirmed.
 “I’ll make sure he gets that message above all.”

-“Right, then Commander,” she said briskly.
+“Right, then Commander,” she said decisively.
 “Check back with me in twelve hours.
 Sooner if you find him.
 Good luck.”

-Just like that, she ended the conversation and the man heard the distinct click of the call being terminated.
+Just like that, she ended the conversation, and the man heard the distinct click of the call being ended.

-He held the now silent phone in his hand, contemplating the phone conversation for a moment before he placed it back on his belt.
-He, then, went back to the bed and sat down, pushing aside the valise.
-He sat considering the briefcase for a moment before pulling it to him.
-He had been given strict orders to give the contents of the briefcase to his quarry, once it was determined he was alive and well.
+The man held the now silent phone in his hand, contemplating the phone conversation for a moment before he placed it back on his belt.
+Then, he went back to the bed and sat down, pushing aside the valise.
+And sat considering the briefcase for a moment before pulling it to him.
+His strict orders were to give the contents of the briefcase to his quarry once it’s determined he was alive and well.

 He pulled out the box first and examined it before opening it.
 Inside was a necklace.
 The necklace, itself, was simply made.
-The simple, plain beads, once shiny in their various colors, were now dull and lifeless in appearance.
-They were placed to emphasize the tiger claw, also dull.
+The simple, plain beads, once shiny in their various colors, were now dull and lifeless in appearance; placed to emphasize the tiger claw, also dull.
 Its luster having long since faded with time.
-The necklace was an antique and a prized family heirloom.
+The necklace was an antique, and a prized family heirloom.
 The man, as he held it, almost thought he heard a female’s voice.
 One filled with worry and loss.

-Closing the book, he placed it back inside the briefcase and carefully set the necklace on top of the book.
+Closing the book, he placed it back inside the briefcase and set the necklace, back in its box, on top of the book.
 He then reached for the journals.
 He had been through them several times already, since the start of this assignment, looking for clues as to the possible whereabouts of the owner of these items.

 He glanced at his watch again.
 The remaining three members, with an additional possible fourth, of his team wouldn’t be arriving for another six hours.
 They had orders to meet him here if they hadn’t heard of his success before then.
-He was going to need their help again.
+He would need their help.
 All of them.

-All of the absent team members had gone through Basic with the missing person, who was the team’s true leader.
-The three members, the man was positive would arrive, had been with the missing man in their early days of training, gaining well deserved attention when the training assignment they had been given had gone terribly wrong.
+All the absent team members had gone through Basic with the missing person; he was the team’s true leader.
+They had been with the missing man in their early days of training, gaining well deserved attention when the training assignment they’d been on had gone terribly wrong.

 Each in their own way gained the admiration of their peers and superiors.
 But it was their leader’s star who shone the brightest.
-The others were seen as the support mechanism behind much of the subject’s success.
+The others were perceived to be the support mechanism behind much of the subject’s success.
 Not one to stand in the limelight by himself, the missing team leader always shared his success with his teammates.
-In fact, he was quite reluctant to be seen in said limelight.
-But knowing he had become a symbol personified throughout the Organization, he graciously and humbly accepted the laurels offered him.
+In fact, he was reluctant to be in said limelight.
+But knowing he had become a symbol personified throughout the Organization, he accepted the laurels offered him with grace and humility.
 It was his way.
 A way that has added to his legendary status.

 Knowing he had plenty of time, the man closed the briefcase, leaving the journals on the bed.
 He set the valise and briefcase on the floor, kicked off his shoes and picked up the first journal.

-Inside of the journal, as he opened it, were several folded sheets of paper, carefully attached to the inside cover.
+Inside the journal, as he opened it, were several folded sheets of paper attached to the inside cover.
 He unfolded the papers.
-The topmost was dated June 12, 1999.
+The topmost dated June 12, 1999.
 Reading over the papers he saw, once again, the now familiar brief sketch of the missing man, his lineage and some comments about him.
 All of which he had long since committed to memory.

-After reading the pages, he carefully folded them back into place and turned over the first page of the journal.He began to read from the beginning, again.
+After reading the pages, he folded them back into place and turned over the first page of the journal.He started reading... from the beginning... again.